 After completing this unit, you’ll be able to:

-Storytelling in Business
+Storytelling Is Big Business

 - Create a company image and brand.

-- Make complex information memorable and easy to process.
+- Make complex information memorable.

 - Evoke emotion and inspire action.